 Students will receive Textbooks and materials required for instruction.
 These textbooks and materials become the responsibility of the student and will be returned to the library at the end of the school year.
-Parents will be responsible for replacing a lost, damaged, or stolen book.
+Parents will be responsible for replacing a lost, damaged, or stolen books.

-Students and families are afforded the opportunity to return the property and pay for the damages or participate in a voluntary work program in lieu of payment of the monetary amount owed.
-Upon completion of the voluntary work, the debt is discharged, and any withheld grades, diploma, or transcripts of the student shall be released.
+Students and families are afforded the opportunity to return the property, pay for damages or participate in a voluntary work program in lieu of payment of the monetary amount owed.
+Upon completion of the voluntary work, the debt is discharged.
 If you would like information regarding alternative options to clear incurred costs for lost or damaged school property, please speak to an administrator.